 In the film John Carter, the hero jumps over 100 feet in the air during his Mars adventures.
-Everyday Einstein looks at the science behind his feats of strength.
+Ask Science looks at the science behind his feats of strength.

 One of my all-time favorite science fiction movies is John Carter.
 It has the perfect mix of action, romance, adventure, superior story-telling, and just a touch of Victorian steampunk.
 I’m ashamed to say, however, that I very nearly gave up on the film soon after the protagonist’s arrival on Mars.